theohbrothers/Generate-DockerImageVariants/README.md

 The generation of a build context might not always involve processing templates.
 Sometimes we simply want to copy a file into the build context.

-To copy a file, simply use the array property `copies`
+To copy a file, simply use the property `copies` in `buildContextFiles`:

 ```powershell
 $VARIANTS = @(